EXCCoin/exccdata/README.md

 * SSD (NVMe preferred) with 60 GB free space

-If PostgreSQL is running on a separate machine, the minimum "lite" mode requirements may be applied to the dcrdata machine, while the recommended "full" mode requirements should be applied to the PostgreSQL host.
+If PostgreSQL is running on a separate machine, the minimum "lite" mode requirements may be applied to the exccdata machine, while the recommended "full" mode requirements should be applied to the PostgreSQL host.

-## dcrdata Daemon
+## exccdata Daemon

-The root of the repository is the `main` package for the `dcrdata` app, which has several components including:
+The root of the repository is the `main` package for the `exccdata` app, which has several components including:

 1. Block explorer (web interface).